-Moray Firth - Common eider - Common eider maximum curvature (SNH WMS)
+Moray Firth - Common eider - Maximum curvature and distribution (SNH WMS)

 This map layer is a Web Map Service provided by a third party.
 Data is automatically updated and made available by the data owners, but can be viewed in the NMPi portal.
 For detailed information about layers supplied by third parties, we recommend contacting the data owner directly